Key takeaways

 The types of intercom systems include:

 2. Wireless multi-tenant intercom.
 A wireless intercom system uses a type of wireless signal — such as WiFi or a cellular network — to connect units with the central control panel.
 These systems are much simpler to install, reducing costs and time.
-Not to mention, maintenance is easy with a wireless system since it has little to no wiring and can be updated remotely.
+Maintenance is easy with a wireless system since it has little to no wiring and can be updated remotely.

 3. Telephone multi-tenant intercom.
 With a telephone intercom system, existing telephone lines carry the signal between the in-unit hardware and the main control panel.
 From the in-unit hardware, tenants can press a button on the phone to grant access.
 The major drawbacks of telephone intercoms are their lack of video capabilities and the expenses associated with operating a telephone line.

 4. Multi-tenant video intercom.
 Lastly, video intercom systems are the most advanced option.
 They provide tenants with a video feed of guests requesting access from the entry hardware.
 These systems are most commonly wireless to cut installation costs.
-Additionally, many video intercoms are cloud-based, meaning they store data in the cloud instead of requiring on-site servers.
+Many video intercoms are cloud-based, storing data in the cloud instead of requiring on-site servers.

 Watch how ButterflyMX works: